Sunday, 28 August 2011

 Dessicated coconuts

-In large sauce pan, heat the milk.
+In large sauce pan heat the milk and sugar, reserving 1 cup of milk.

 Pour into individual serving bowls and garnish.